Rishabh2482/Learning-Git_pw/git.md

 (git stash apply stash{x}) :- This command apply the specific stash number {x} from the stash list.

 # This line is writeen in the main branch not on the master Branch.
+1. Now I will pull this line into the master branch.